 “Six weeks!
 Why didn’t you contact me sooner?”

 “Allow me to explain.
 After we married, four years ago…”

-I scanned the woman like a surveyor.
-When she leaned backward, I feigned interest and caught up with her husband’s biography.
+While feigning interest, I scanned the woman like a surveyor.
+When she noticed and tugged on her skirt, I caught up with her husband’s biography.

 “…a lawyer, who worked as a legal consultant on both sides of the Mississippi.”

 “Please,” she said, “let me finish.
 Initially our marriage seemed ideal, until my husband began spending more time out of town on business.”

 “What kinda business?”